All You Need to Know About the Interim GMAT Exam You Can Take from Home!

 Currently, you do not have an option to cancel scores or retake the online GMAT exam.
 But you can definitely reschedule or cancel your appointment as close as 24 hours before your exam time.
 Also, please note that you cannot make any cancellations or do any rescheduling within the 24 hours time limit.

-While you can make payments with your VISA, Mastercards, American Express and JCB.
-But there are some Indian debit cards that might not be accepted to make the payments.
-Please verify before you make use of them because your appointment will automatically get cancelled if the payment does not go through.
+While you can make payments with your VISA, Mastercard, American Express and JCB cards, there are some Indian debit cards that might not be accepted to make the payments.
+Please verify before you make use of them to pay for your online GMAT exam because your appointment will automatically get cancelled if the payment does not go through.

 If you think that nobody will be monitoring you while you are taking the GMAT from home, you are about to get disappointed.

-The GMAC has come up with specific instructions for those who are taking the online GMAT exam.
+The GMAC has come up with specific instructions for those who are taking the interim GMAT exam from home.

 You will have to download a software on your personal computer or laptop to begin your exam.